kbknapp/cargo-extras/README.md

 `cargo-extras` currently includes the following subcommands

- * [cargo-check](https://github.com/rsolomo/cargo-check) - a wrapper around `cargo rustc -- -Zno-trans` which can be helpful for running a faster compile if you only need correctness checks
+ * [cargo-check v0.1.0 (e602882a3a)](https://github.com/rsolomo/cargo-check) - a wrapper around `cargo rustc -- -Zno-trans` which can be helpful for running a faster compile if you only need correctness checks
  * [cargo-config](https://github.com/wesleywiser/cargo-config) - prints info about the current crate
  * [cargo-count v0.1.3](https://github.com/kbknapp/cargo-count) - lists source code counts and details about cargo projects, including unsafe statistics
  * [cargo-do](https://github.com/pwoolcoc/cargo-do) - run multiple `cargo` commands in a row